FBI wrongly searched for US senator and state senator in Section 702 spy data, court says

 Judge Rudolph Contreras’ opinion, which was completed in April 2023 and released Friday with redactions, says “there is reason to believe that the FBI has been doing a better job in applying the querying standard.”
 Of nearly 80,000 searches audited over a 16-month period ending in December 2022, 1.8% were found to have not met internal standards, the court said.

 The total number of searches for Americans appears to have dropped as well.
-Over a yearlong period ending in March, the FBI ran about 180,000 searches of U.S. citizens and other American entities, the court said.
+Over a year-long period ending in March, the FBI ran about 180,000 searches of U.S. citizens and other American entities, the court said.

 That’s well below the roughly 2 million searches reported just between December 2020 and February 2021, something Contreras wrote “should indicate less intrusion into the private communications of U.S. persons.”